Code-Institute-Submissions/sneakerfans-ms3/README.md

 1. A simple sign up form
 1. A simple log in form
 1. A clean profile page
-1. A home page that shows 6 random collections from the database so users can see a fresh content each time they log in.
+1. A home page that shows 6 random collections from the database so users can see fresh content each time they log in.
 1. A simple user edit form
 1. Give users the ability to delete their own data
 1. A search box to allow users to enter keywords based on database key values so users can browse the entire database efficiently